monome/docs/grid/firmware.md

 Note that this is only for grids made in 2022 and early 2023. grids shipped on or after January 23, 2024 have this newest firmware.

-This new firmware addresses some edge communication stability issues and also low-brightness insconsistencies due to the LED driver circuit used.
+This new firmware addresses some edge communication stability issues and also low-brightness inconsistencies due to the LED driver circuit used.

 ### instructions

 1. Remove the bottom screws.
 2. Locate the golden pushbutton near the USB port.
 Hold it down while connecting the grid to a computer.
 3. A USB drive will enumerate.
 Download the appropriate firmware listed below and copy the file to this drive.
-The drive will unmount immediately upon copying the file.
+The drive will unmount immediately upon copying the file (on macOS this may cause a benign alert).
 4. Disconnect and put the screws back on (make sure to place the spacers first).

+### troubleshooting

+If you flash the firmware and don't see LED activity afterward, verify that the firmware file you flashed corresponds to the marking in the bottom-right of the circuit board.

 ### firmwares